Sustainable Living Conference

 The site for this event, All World Acres, has hosted more than 150

-different events over the past sixteen years.
+different events over the past seventeen years.
 AWA is a not for profit sanctuary

 and campground that is supported by the community it serves.
 All of the work